 There is seating in most of the rooms viewed on the tour.
 Some of the rooms visited during the guided tour have a limited number of illustrated display boards which are written in large print supplemented by the use of illustrations and photographs.
 The same is true for the information panels in A-Wing.

 Floor surfaces are a mixture of flagstone, cobbles, tarmac, concrete, wood, vinyl, and short-pile carpeted areas.
 Floor surfaces are uneven throughout the building.

 Areas are well lit, with a variety of bulbs/tubes used, including fluorescent, low energy bulbs, LEDs, fibre optics, spotlights and floodlighting.

-A disabled toilet is available on site, it is located in a temporary building in the castle courtyard.
-Visitors wishing to use this toilet must request a key from on-site security.
-There are public toilets in the same area and also on the first floor of the Shire Hall complex (only accessible on the guided tour).
+There are no disabled conveniences on site.
+There are public toilets (for visitors only) on the first floor of the Shire Hall complex.
 The toilets are lit by low energy bulbs or fluorescent tubes.
-The floors are vinyl and the taps are a mixture of standard fittings, push fittings and lever fittings.
-Baby changing facilities are located in the disabled toilet.
+The floors are vinyl and the taps are a mixture of standard fittings and push fittings.
+There are no baby changing facilities on site.

 Visitors are alerted to any emergency within the Shire Hall complex via both audible sounders and flashing lights.

-There is sufficient space between fixtures and fittings in the shop and exhibition space for wheelchair and pushchair access around the floor area, and staff are happy to assist where possible.
-There is occasional low-level background music, there are no sound effects.
+There is sufficient space between fixtures and fittings in the shop for wheelchair and pushchair access around the floor area, and staff are happy to assist where possible.
 Merchandise in the shop is displayed on a variety of fixtures and fittings, including spinners, tables, islands, and bookshelves.